-As a more natural approach to veterinary care, alternative medicine can be used to:
+As a more natural approach to veterinary care, Holistic & Alternative Veterinary Medicine can be used to:

 - Promote healing